-I When all things are duly prepared in the Church, and set in order, after - Morning Prayer is ended, the Archbishon (or some other Bishop appointed) shall begin the Communion Service; in which this shall be
+When all things are duly prepared in the Church, and set in order; after Morning Prayer is ended, the Archbishop (or some other Bishop appointed) shall begin the Communion Service: in which this shall be

-ALMIGHTY God, who by thy Son Jesus Christ didst give to thy holy Apostles many excellent gifts, and didst charge them to feed thy flock; Give grace, we beseech thee, to all Bishops, the Pastors of thy Church, that they may diligently preach thy Word, and duly administer the godly Discipline thereof; and grant to the people, that they may obediently follow the same; that all may receive the crown of everlasting glory; through Jesus Christ our Lord, Amen.
+ALMIGHTY God, who by thy Son Jesus A Christ didst give to thy holy Apostles many excellent gifts, and didst charge them to feed thy flock: Give grace, we beseech thee, to all Bishops, the Pastors of thy Church, that they may diligently preach thy Word, and duly administer the godly discipline thereof; and grant to the people, that they may obediently follow the same; that all may receive the crown of everlasting glory; through Jesus Christ our Lord.
+Amen.

-¶ And another Bishop shall read the Epistle.
-1 Tim. iii.
-1.
+¶ And another Bishop shall read

+THE EPISTLE.
+1 Tim.
+3. 1.

-THIS is a true saying, If a man desire the Office of a Bishop, he desireth a good work.
-A Bishop then must be blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach; not given to wine, no striker, not greedy of filthy lucre, but patient, not a brawler, not covetous; one that ruleth well his own house, having his children in subjection with all gravity; (For if a man know not how to rule his own house, how shall he take care of the Church of God ?)
-Not a novice, lest being lifted up with pride he fall into the condennation of the devil.
-Moreover, he must have a good report of them which are without; lest he fall into reproach, and the snare of the devil.
+THIS is a true saying, If a man desire the office of a bishop, he desireth a good work.
+A bishop then must be blameless, the husband of one wife, vigilant, sober, of good behaviour, given to hospitality, apt to teach; not given to wine, no striker, not greedy of filthy lucre; but patient, not a brawler, not covetous; one that ruleth well his own house, having his children in subjection with all gravity; (for if a man know not how to rule his own house, how shall he take care of the Church of God?)
+Not a novice, lest being lifted up with pride he fall into the condemnation of the devil.
+Moreover, he must have a good report of them which are without; lest he fall into reproach and the snare of the devil.